-Requests for pass/fail grading must be submitted to Seminary Academic Services no later than the last day of the fourth week of classes (or by 4:00 pm on the fourth day of an intensive class.)
+Approved petitions must be submitted to Seminary Academic Services no later than the last day of the fourth week of classes (or by 4:00 pm on the fourth day of an intensive class.)
 No more than one-third of a student's course work may be graded pass/fail.
-Spiritual formation courses are not included in the computation.
+Spiritual formation and biblical language courses are not included in the computation.